Two landing pages: one bad, one good.

 How did I get here?
 I clicked a link from a Facebook advert.
 Then I came across this awful landing page.

-This monstrosity fails to tell me anything about:
+Which fails to tell me anything about:

 - what the program is about